-The countertop is covered with granite tile.
+The countertop is covered with marble tile.
 The countertop is properly installed and in good condition.

-The backsplash caulking is deteriorated.
+The backsplash caulking is cracked.
 Cracking of the caulk allows water to enter the gap and is difficult to clean.
-Caulking should be installed at this location.
+Caulking the cracks and/or gaps is recommended.